Jay-Vadodariya2491/Assembler-design-for-Mini-MIPS-processor/README.md

-# Assembler design for Mini-MIPS processor
+# Assembler design for Mini-MIPS processor using python

 The MIPS architecture, a Reduced Instruction Set Computer (RISC) architecture created by MIPS Computer Systems, a branch of Imagination Technologies, is streamlined into MiniMIPS.
 An assembler made especially for MIPS architecture is called MIPSASM.
 It supports directives and macros together with the MIPS I, II, III, and IV instruction sets.It provides good performance and is generally